KillingSpark/rustysd/Readme.md

 ## What does not work
 Just some stuff I know does not work but would be cool to have.
-I tried to categorize them by how much work the seem to be, but otherwise they are without a particular oder.
+I tried to categorize them by how much work the seem to be, but otherwise they are without a particular order.

 Requiring bigger changes or seem complicated:
 * Unit templates